 What Are The Differences Between Infant Attachment And Adult Attachment?

 Researchers ' work would be done if there were no differences between childhood and attachment types as adults.
 There wouldn't have been much need to separate the two.
 Yet, researchers did find differences, though, not only in the reasons for attachment but also in the attachments themselves.

 Obviously, an infant needs a caregiver to survive.
 Adults usually don't have such an urgent need to develop an attachment for someone.
 Most can survive without close attachments.
 Certainly, a partner can help you pay the rent or get food to eat.
 The truth is, though, you can probably survive on your own.
 Yet, adults still form attachments with other adults.
 Perhaps one reason for that is that adult attachments can also serve biological functions, such as arousal and reproduction.

 As an infant, you have no choice of who your caregiver will be.
 Whoever steps in to meet your need is someone you'll form a close attachment to, whether it's a healthy or unhealthy attachment.
 Almost all adults have a vast pool of candidates for attachment.

 You don't have to form an attachment to any particular person if you choose not to do so.
 You can always opt to break an attachment and choose a different one.
 That's difficult for an adult or an infant.
 The difference is that adults can do it by choice.
 Infants can't.

 Differences In Types

 The labels for attachment are different if you're an adult.
-The labeling system for adult attachment reflects the differences between the cognitive and emotional characteristics of infants and adults.
-The attachments styles in children roughly correspond to the following adult attachment styles.
+The labeling system for attachment type as an adult reflects the differences between infants' and adults' cognitive and emotional characteristics.
+The attachment styles in children roughly correspond to the following adult attachment types.